topology-tool-kit/ttk-data/docs/clusteringKelvinHelmholtzInstabilities.md

 further details.

-The goal of this example is to classify the 32 members of the ensemble into two classes, whether they correspond to time steps at the beginning or the end of the turbulence.
+The goal of this example is to classify the 32 members of the ensemble into two classes, whether they describe the beginning or the end of the turbulence.
 This task is particularly challenging for traditional clustering pipelines since turbulent flows are highly chaotic and two flows belonging to the same ground truth class can be drastically different visually